Priveetee/api-vsphere/README.md

 ## Features

 -   **Comprehensive Data Collection**: Connects to vCenter Server to gather detailed information about your vSphere environment.
--   **RESTful API Endpoints**: Access structured JSON data for:
+-   **RESTful API Endpoints**: Access structured JSON data for various vSphere components.
-    -   vCenter details
-    -   Datacenter, Cluster, and Host configurations (including hardware, network, and storage)
-    -   Datastore information
-    -   Network summaries (Standard and Distributed Port Groups)
-    -   Virtual Machine details (including hardware, disks, NICs, resource allocations, and custom attributes)
-    -   Resource Pool configurations
-    -   Distributed Virtual Switch (DVS) details
 -   **Data Caching**: Collected data is cached in memory for quick API responses.
 -   **On-Demand Refresh**: Trigger a manual refresh of the vSphere data.
--   **3D Visualization Support**: Endpoint to generate a scene graph (nodes and edges) for visualizing relationships between infrastructure components (e.g., a VM and its host, datastores, networks).
+-   **3D Visualization Support**: Endpoint to generate a scene graph for visualizing infrastructure relationships.
--   **Technical Documentation (DAT)**: Endpoint to generate a structured JSON "Document d'Architecture Technique" for a specified Virtual Machine.
+-   **Technical Documentation (DAT)**: Endpoint to generate a structured JSON "Document d'Architecture Technique" for VMs.
--   **Containerized**: Easy to deploy using Docker and Docker Compose.
+-   **Containerized**: Easy to deploy using Docker and Docker Compose by building from source.

 ## Technologies

 -   Python 3.11+
--   FastAPI (for the REST API)
+-   FastAPI
--   PyVmomi (VMware vSphere API Python Bindings)
+-   PyVmomi
--   Uvicorn (ASGI server)
+-   Uvicorn
 -   Docker & Docker Compose

 ## Prerequisites